john-lawniczak/Smart-Contract-Resources/README.md

 `address` - (Ethereum; other blockchains will be different) 42-character hexadecimal address derived from the last 20 bytes of the public key controlling the account with 0x appended in front `0x0cE446255506E92DF41614C46F1d6df9Cc969183`

+`Air state` - algebraic intermediate representation: In zero-knowledge proofs (ZKPs), particularly in STARKs (Scalable Transparent Argument of Knowledge), AIR is a mathematical framework used to describe computations in a way that can be efficiently verified; It defines a set of constraints that an execution trace must satisfy.

+Shadow accounting

 [airdrop](https://www.coindesk.com/learn/what-is-a-crypto-airdrop/) - involve blockchain-based projects and developers sending out free tokens to members of their communities as part of a broader marketing initiative.

 `Alpha` - in finance it refers to excess return of an investment relative to the return of a benchmark index